Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: A sketch of the construction of localised solutions to the wave equation using the geometric optics approximation

 \section{A sketch of the construction of localised solutions to the wave equation using the geometric optics approximation}

-In this short section we outline how one can construct localised solutions to the wave equation with the help of the geometric optics approximation.
-Although this approach is simpler than the Gaussian beam approximation we have presented, it alone is not strong enough to prove Theorem \ref{localised}, since the geometric optics approximation, in contrast to the Gaussian beam approximation, breaks down at caustics.
+In this short section we outline how one can construct localised solutions to the wave equation with the help of the `naive' geometric optics approximation.
+Although this approach is simpler than the Gaussian beam approximation we have presented, it alone is not strong enough to prove Theorem \ref{localised}, since the naive geometric optics approximation, in contrast to the Gaussian beam approximation, breaks down at caustics.
+However, as mentioned in Section \ref{parsimonious} one can extend the naive geometric optics approximation through caustics using Maslov's canonical operator.

-As already mentioned at the beginning of Section \ref{GaussianBeams}, the geometric optics approximation also considers approximate solutions of the wave equation that are of the form \(u_\lambda = a \cdot e^{i\lambda \phi}\).
+As already mentioned at the beginning of Section \ref{GaussianBeams}, the naive geometric optics approximation also considers approximate solutions of the wave equation that are of the form \(u_\lambda = a \cdot e^{i\lambda \phi}\).
 But, here it suffices to consider real valued functions \(a\) and \(\phi\).
 Also recall that we can satisfy \eqref{firstcond}, i.e., \(||\Box u_\lambda||_{L^2(R_{[0,T]})} \leq C\), if we require

 Recall that one can solve the eikonal equation \(H(x,p) = H(x,d\phi) = \frac{1}{2} g^{-1}(x)(d\phi,d\phi) =0\) using the method of characteristics.
 The characteristic equations are

 Given initial data \(\phi\big|_{\so}\) we choose \(\no \phi\) such that \(d\phi \cdot d\phi =0\) is satisfied on \(\so\).
 Moreover, we assume that \(\grad\,\phi\) is transversal to \(\so\).
 Then the integral curves of \eqref{characteristics} sweep out a \(4\)-dimensional submanifold of \(T^*M\) - and one can show that it is Lagrangian, i.e., it is locally the graph of a function \(\phi\) which solves the eikonal equation.
 This ensures that a solution \(\phi\) of \eqref{eikonal} exists locally.
 In order to understand the obstruction for a global solution to exist, first note that \eqref{characteristics} are just the equations for the geodesic flow in the cotangent bundle.
 In particular, the projections of the integral curves of \eqref{characteristics} to \(M\) are geodesics \(\gamma\) with tangent vector \(\dot{\gamma} = \grad \,\phi\).
 Moreover, using the eikonal equation, it follows that \(\phi\) is constant along those geodesics.
 Thus, if two of those geodesics cross (which is called a \emph{caustic}) the solution of the eikonal equation breaks down.